maariyadiminsky/thegirlwhoknewtime-preview/README.md

 #### Development

 :books:The first year I focused on learning `C#`, `Unity`, and managing all the art and animation that game needs.
-Every single detail of every asset took much more time than anticipate to create.
+The creation of every single detail of every asset took more time than anticipated.
 Just the first episode alone has over 70 total assets(there are 5 episodes).

 The Prologue was released in October.